muthulakshmitheniah/patienty/README.md

 ## Usage

-1. Register a new account on the web application.
-2. Book an appointment with your preferred doctor.
+1. Book an appointment with your preferred doctor.
-3. Chat with chatbots to get assistance or information.
+2. Chat with chatbots to get assistance or information.
-4. Send a contact request to the doctor if needed.
+3. Send a contact request to the doctor if needed.